-Located in downtown Cleveland, The International Women’s Air & Space Museum is such a great hidden gem in CLE.
+Located in downtown Cleveland, The International Women’s Air & Space Museum is such a fun location hidden in plain site in the middle of downtown CLE.
 There are some really amazing exhibits here highlighting notable women in the air & space industry.
 Model airplanes are also a hit with the kids to look at as well as some interactive controls they can play with.
 If you’re really lucky, you’ll see some planes take off & land since this is next door to Burke Lakefront Airport.
 Parking is free – make sure you don’t go into the lot that is in front of it & just park on the curb in front of the museum!

 Cleveland’s Learning Center & Money Museum is currently closed due to COVID; however, keep this in mind for the future.
 It’s operated by the Federal Reserve of Cleveland with more than 25 exhibits all about the history & production of currency.
 They are offering virtual field trips so you can learn all about it from the comfort of your home.